 ARTICLE XVIII – AMENDMENTS

-These Bylaws may be amended or revised by a two-thirds (2/3) vote of the members at any meeting of the membership at which a quorum is present.
+These Bylaws may be amended or revised by a two-thirds (2/3) vote of the members at any Society meeting at which a quorum is present.

 All proposed amendment(s) to or a revision of these Bylaws must be submitted in writing to the Board and shall provide the wording of the entire paragraph(s) in which the change is requested.

-After the Board approves the proposed amendment(s) or revision, the Board secretary or designee shall submit copies of the approved revision or amendment(s) to the membership at its next regular meeting and post the proposed changes at the Society Library for 1 (one) month.
-Members shall have 1 (one) month to submit in writing any objections, which will require further action by the Board of Directors.
+After the Board approves the proposed amendment(s) or revision, the Board secretary or designee shall submit copies of the approved revision or amendment(s) to the membership at its next meeting and post the proposed changes for 1 (one) month.
+Members shall have 1 (one) month to submit in writing any objections, which will require further action by the Board.

-After completion of the required notice, provided no written member objections have been presented, voting on the proposed revision or amendment(s) shall be at the next regular meeting of the Society.
+After completion of the required notice, provided no written member objections have been presented, voting on the proposed revision or amendment(s) shall be at the next meeting of the Society.

 The date of the most recent revision of these Bylaws will appear at the bottom of each page.

 As required by these documents, this revision was posted in the Society Library and on the Society website and presented to the general membership for the required period.
-Receiving no written objections, these documents were approved at the general meeting held May 15, 2018.
+Receiving no written objections, these documents were approved at the Society meeting held.

 Signed: Date: